Domestic policy of the Reagan administration: Oil policy

 At the beginning of his presidency, Reagan ended the price controls on domestic oil which had been started by Richard Nixon; they had contributed to both the 1973 Oil Crisis and the 1979 Energy Crisis.
 The price of oil subsequently dropped, and the 1980s did not see the gasoline lines and fuel shortages that the 1970s had.
 Reagan also attempted to make good on his 1980 campaign promise to repeal the "Windfall Profit Tax" that Carter and Congress enacted in 1980 on domestic oil production; he was able to do so in 1988, when Congress agreed that it had increased dependence on foreign oil.
 The tax was not a tax on profits, but an excise tax on the difference between a statutory "base price" and the market price.

-Reagan also stopped aggressive pushing of new auto efficiency standard by Carter administration, descended on alternative energy researches started by Carter administration.
-However, fuel efficiency in cars and light trucks driven by Americans still increased by a larger amount between 1980 and 1990 compared to previous decades or the decades since.
+Reagan also stopped aggressive pushing of new auto efficiency standards by the Carter administration, descended on alternative energy researches started by Carter administration.

 Legacy

-Some economists seem to think that Reagan's tax policies invigorated America's economy, such as Nobel Prize winner Milton Friedman, who wrote that the Reagan tax cuts were "one of the most important factors in the boom of the 1990s".
+Some economists believe that Reagan's tax policies invigorated America's economy.
+For instance, Nobel Prize winner Milton Friedman wrote that the Reagan tax cuts were "one of the most important factors in the boom of the 1990s".
 Similarly, fellow Nobel Prize–winning economist Robert A. Mundell wrote that the tax cuts made the U.S. economy the motor for the world economy in the 1990s, on which the great revolution in information technology was able to feed.

 Other economists argue that the deficits slowed economic growth during the following administration and was the reason that Reagan's successor, George H. W. Bush, reneged on a campaign promise and raised taxes.
 Nobel Prize–winning economist Robert Solow stated, "As for Reagan being responsible [for the 1990s boom], that's far-fetched.
 What we got in the Reagan years was a deep recession and then half a dozen years of fine growth as we climbed out of the recession, but nothing beyond that.

 Another Reagan legacy was the expansion of the alternative minimum tax.
 When Ronald Reagan signed the Tax Reform Act of 1986, the AMT was expanded to target middle class deductions related to having children, owning a home, or living in high tax states.
 In 2006, the IRS's National Taxpayer Advocate's report highlighted the AMT as the single most serious problem with the tax code.
 The advocate noted that the complexity of the AMT leads to most taxpayers who owe AMT not realizing it until preparing their returns or being notified by the IRS.